Father’s Day 2022: Top Things To Do In San Francisco

 Juneteenth San Francisco

 Over Father’s Day weekend, you can also enjoy Juneteenth celebrations in San Francisco.
-In fact, there are several events going on this weekend.
+Several events are going on this weekend.
 For instance, there is the Juneteenth SF Festival in the Fillmore District.
 Yet another important event will be Juneteenth: Freedom Day at the Museum of the African Diaspora (MoAD).
-In addition, another Juneteenth Festival will be happening on Saturday. at the Jerry Garcia Amphitheater.
+In addition, another Juneteenth Festival will be held on Saturday at the Jerry Garcia Amphitheater.
 If that’s not enough, the SF Black Wall Street Juneteenth will be held on Sunday at Gillman Park.
-Among the other notable events Juneteenth events on Sunday is the Black Man Run at the Sports Basement Presidio.
+Among the other notable events on Sunday, Juneteenth, is the Black Man Run at the Sports Basement Presidio.

 North Beach Festival

-One of San Francisco’s most popular festivals just so happens to fall on Father’s Day weekend.
-In fact, the North Beach Festival is one of the city’s largest and there is no admission free.
-Held on Saturday and Sunday, the festival will feature gourmet food, arts and crafts and live music and comedy acts.
+One of San Francisco’s most popular festivals falls on Father’s Day weekend.
+The North Beach Festival is one of the city’s most prominent festivals, and admission is not free.
+The festival will feature gourmet food, arts and crafts, live music, and comedy acts on Saturday and Sunday.
 Additionally, you can enjoy crafted beers in the beer garden or see the Blessing of the Animals on Sunday.
-Who knows, you might even bump into a friend or two at the festival.
+You might even bump into a friend or two at the festival.

 Related: Best Ice Cream Shops In San Francisco